 This type of prayer, where his heart is calling out to God is answered in a MASSIVE way and we know that from David’s life.

-Saul, the king chasing him with his army (to kill David), eventually dies and David takes his throne.
+Saul, the king chasing him with his army (to kill David), eventually dies, but not by David’s hand and David takes his throne.
 Bam, done.

 This is not to be manipulated.
 You cannot fool God, but rather serves to us as a really great pattern of prayer when we are in dire straights and cannot seem to get ahold of God.